-(ii) Immediate from Lemma \ref{lem4}(iii) and Lemma \ref{lem5}(ii). \end{proof} \begin{lem} There exist some irreducible $T$-modules associated with a pair $(\mu, d)$ if and only if $(\mu,d)\in \Upsilon$. \end{lem} \begin{proof} By Lemma \ref{lem5}, it is easy to see that there exist some irreducible $T$-modules associated with a pair $(\mu, d)$ if and only if there exist some irreducible $\mathscr{T}$-modules with dual endpoint $\mu$ and diameter $d$, where $(\mu, d)\in \Upsilon$.
-From this fact and Lemma \ref{lem4}(iv), our result follows. \end{proof} In view of Lemmas \ref{lem11}(ii) and \ref{lem011}, let $W_{(\mu,d)}$ denote an irreducible $T$-modules associated with a pair $(\mu,d)$ for $(\mu, d)\in \Upsilon$.
-Write standard module $V:=\mathbb{C}^X$ as an orthogonal direct sum of irreducible $T$-modules, and we use $mult(\mu,d)$ to denote the multiplicity of $W_{(\mu,d)}$ in this sum.
+(ii) Immediate from Lemma \ref{lem4}(iii) and Lemma \ref{lem5}(i)--(iii). \end{proof} \begin{lem} There exist some irreducible $T$-modules associated with a pair $(\mu, d)$ if and only if $(\mu,d)\in \Upsilon$. \end{lem} \begin{proof} By Lemma \ref{lem5}, it is easy to see that there exist some irreducible $T$-modules associated with a pair $(\mu, d)$ if and only if there exist some irreducible $\mathscr{T}$-modules having dual endpoint $\mu$ and diameter $d$, where $(\mu, d)\in \Upsilon$.
+From this fact and Lemma \ref{lem4}(iv), the result follows. \end{proof} In view of Lemmas \ref{lem11} and \ref{lem011}, let $W_{(\mu,d)}$ denote an irreducible $T$-module associated with the pair $(\mu,d)$ for $(\mu, d)\in \Upsilon$.
+Write the standard module $V:=\mathbb{C}^X$ as an orthogonal direct sum of irreducible $T$-modules, and we use $mult(\mu,d)$ to denote the multiplicity of $W_{(\mu,d)}$ in this orthogonal direct sum.